 Growing up Joshua wrote stories, designed puppet shows and composed rap songs with his sister, directed plays, sang in musicals, worked on set design, and performed in plays.
 He started working with special needs children while in middle school and high school.
 Joshua has lived in Austin, Texas since 1998, and for eight years he taught special needs children at the elementary and high school levels, and he served as an assistant principal at an elementary school and at a high school.
 Following his career in public education Joshua was with Pearson in State Assessments for nine years including positions as a project manager, a test development manager, and a program manager.
+Joshua teaches informal classes for adults with Intellectual and Developmental Disabilities (IDDs) at the University of Texas.
 He has an undergraduate degree in Elementary and Special Education from the University of Nebraska, a Masters of Educational Administration from Texas State University, and an M.B.A. from the University of Texas at Dallas.
 Joshua is married to his wife Lori, and they have two beautiful children and two dogs.

 John W. Traphagan, President

 John Traphagan, PhD is Associate Chair and Professor of Religious Studies at the University of Texas at Austin, where he is also a professor in the Human Dimensions of Organizations program.
 A cultural anthropologist by training, John has spent several years pursuing research in Japan and is currently engaged in a study of entrepreneurs building businesses in depopulated rural parts of the country.
 John is the author of numerous scientific articles and five books, including Rethinking Autonomy: A Critique of Principlism in Biomedical Ethics.
 He also writes a regular blog for the Huffington Post.